4S1ght/Soybean/README.md

 # Modules

-## Event handlers module
+# Event handlers module
-The handlers module is a set of methods that allow you to configure event handlers that handle events that occur in SOybean during your work.
-They appear as you save a file, type a command or as you launch Soybean itself.
+The handlers module is a set of methods that allow you to configure event handlers which handle events that occur in Soybean during your work.
+They happen when you save a file, type a command or as you launch Soybean itself.

-### Event object
+## Event object
 Each time an event handler is called in Soybean, a new event object is created containing the information about the event that ocurred.

 The different types of events include:

 - `SoybeanEvent` - The default object whose properties and information are available to every event handler used.
-All of the subsequent event objects extend the `SoybeanEvent` class.
+All of the event objects below extend the `SoybeanEvent` class.
     - `SoybeanEvent.source` - The source of the event, which, depending on where it originated from can be one of - `"event"` (Default value), `"terminal"`, `"launch"`, `"watcher"`.
-    - `SoybeanEvent.set()` - A method used to store data on the event object, which can then be retrieved and used later by another event handler inside a [handler group](#handlersgroup).
+    - `SoybeanEvent.set()` - A method used to store data on the event object, which can then be retrieved and used later by a subsequent event handler inside a [handler group](#group-handler).
         ```ts
         event.set(key: string, data: any): void
         ```